Minimum Cost of Living Across Canada

 Cost of Living in London

-London is increasingly being seen as a viable alternative for those looking to save money and still work in the GTA, with over 650 Londoners commuting to Toronto daily.
+London is increasingly being seen as a viable alternative for those looking to save money and still work in the GTA, with many Londoners commuting to Toronto daily.
 In terms of rent, the average monthly rate is:

-With electricity and communication service costs fairly standard around province-wide rates, the average cost for 1 person in a bachelor apartment can set you back $1,038 per month.
+With electricity and communication service costs fairly standard around province-wide rates, the average cost for one person in a bachelor apartment can set you back ~$1,232 per month.

-In terms of transportation, a monthly bus pass will cost $95 per month for the average adult, much cheaper than Toronto and Ottawa's monthly fee.
-However, this is partially because of less diverse ride offerings, and less connectivity throughout the city.
+In terms of transportation, an unlimited monthly bus pass will cost $112 per month for the average adult, much cheaper than Toronto and Ottawa's monthly fees.
+However, this is partially because of less diverse ride offerings and less connectivity throughout the city.
 This makes owning a car very necessary if you are commuting from the outskirts of London or the surrounding area.
 Again, the cost of owning a car will be fairly standard across Ontario, given similar insurance rates and gas prices.

-Finally, the average cost of childcare in London is between the cost of Toronto and Ottawa, with it being the following:
+Finally, the cost of childcare in London for 2023 is lower than in Toronto, with its monthly median being the following:

 Living Cost in Quebec

-The province of Quebec continues to rank as one of the lowest cost of living provinces in Canada.
-This stems not only from some of the lowest rents in Canada and subsidized child care, but also through Quebec’s electricity prices being much lower than the national average, at 7.3 cents per kWh.
+Quebec continues to rank among the lowest-cost provinces in Canada.
+This is due to some of the lowest rents in Canada and subsidized child care, as well as Quebec’s electricity prices which are much lower than the national average, at 8.98 cents per kWh.

 Cost of Living in Montreal

-Although the Montreal Metropolitan area accounts for Canada's second most populated area, the cost of living in Montreal is among the lowest for major cities in the country.
-This is partially because of the cost of rent being very low compared to other big cities.
+Although the Montreal Metropolitan area is Canada's second-most populated area, the cost of living in Montreal is among the lowest for major cities in the country.
+This is partially because the cost of rent is very low compared to other big cities.

 The average monthly housing costs are:

-In addition to low rents, the cost of power is only $73 for an average of 1000 KWH per month.
-As well, $160 per month for communication services make for some of the lowest total housing costs in all of Canada, at ~$946 for 1 person in a bachelor style apartment.
+In addition to low rents, the cost of power is only ~$80 for an average of 1000 kWh per month.
+Also, $102 per month for communication services makes for some of the lowest total housing costs in all of Canada, at ~$992 for 1 person in a bachelor-style apartment.

-The cost of transportation in Quebec is one of the lowest in the country, with insurance rates of ~$60 per month.
-Even with the price of gas being slightly above the national average, Montreal and Quebec still rank among the lowest cost to drive provinces in Canada.
-If you're living in the city especially, public transportation is also very affordable, with the monthly cost of an adult Montreal transit pass being $90.50 per month.
+The cost of transportation in Quebec is one of the lowest in the country, with insurance rates of ~$70 per month.
+Even with the price of gas being slightly above the national average, Montreal and Quebec still rank among the cities with the lowest driving costs in Canada.
+If you're living in the city especially, public transportation is also very affordable, with the monthly cost of an adult Montreal transit pass being $100 per month.

-In terms of food costs, the average monthly household expenditure for Quebec is $820 for an average of 2.4 people.
-This comes out to $342 per person, making the cost of food slightly below the national average.
-Depending on your type of diet and whether you eat out alot or not, this average will differ.
+In terms of food costs, the average monthly household expenditure for Quebec is ~$811 for a household of 2.2 people, or $445 per person.
+However, this average will differ depending on your diet and whether you eat out a lot.

-Finally, Quebec’s subsidized child care means that the average monthly provincial rate for infant care, toddler care, and preschool is $181 per month.
-This means that young families are able to have both parents working, with the added income far and away outweighing the low cost.
+Finally, Quebec’s subsidized child care means that the average monthly provincial rate for infant care, toddler care, and preschool is $192 per month.
+This means that young families can have both parents working, with the added income far outweighing the low cost.
 This makes Montreal and all of Quebec a very appealing place to raise a family on a cost basis.

 Cost of Living in Quebec City